ecmwf-training/jn-metadata-schema/README.md

-# jn-metadata-schema
+# Jupyter notebook metadata schema
 This repository provides details on the metadata convention used in Jupyter notebooks for training developed for ECMWF.
 Please see the [Jupyter notebook template](https://github.com/ecmwf-training/jupyter-template/blob/main/jupyter-notebook-template.ipynb) as an example of how this metadata is applied.

+Please apply this metadata schema to all notebooks used for training at ECMWF.
 If any metadata fields are irrelevant to the topic of the notebook, leave them blank.

 ## Metadata at notebook level
 For notebook level metadata, the following table lists the metadata keys and their descriptions that shall be included in each notebook.